swlaschin/fsharpforfunandprofit.com/installing-and-using/index.md

 This is very convenient when you want to quickly create some code without compiling it into a full blown application.
 The F# build automation system ["FAKE"](https://github.com/fsharp/FAKE) is an example of how useful this can be.

 To see how you can do this yourself, here is a little example script that downloads a web page to a local file.
-First create an FSX script file — call it “`ShellScriptExample.fsx`” — and paste in the following code.
+First create an FSX script file -- call it "`ShellScriptExample.fsx`" -- and paste in the following code.

 {% highlight fsharp %}
 // ================================